 - Air Fryer Baked Potato – Yes, you can make an entire baked potato in the air fryer.
 It takes a fraction of the time and makes for the perfect weeknight meal.

 - Air Fryer Cod (+Video) – Pair these with your Crispy Air Fryer Potato Wedges when you’re craving fish and chips, not a ton of calories.

 We love an air fryer with a basket, it makes for the easiest cleaning.
 I have been using Gourmia 6-Qt and now I got my hands on the COSORI.
 I recommend both highly if you don’t already use a model you love.

 - Cut potatoes into 6 to 8 wedges and soak them in cold water for 15 minutes in a large bowl.
 Using a paper towel to pat the potatoes dry.

 - Season potato wedges with garlic parsley salt, paprika and oil.
 Toss to ensure that each wedge is evenly coated.

-- Place seasoned wedges in an air fryer basket.
+- Spray basket with oil.
+Place seasoned wedges in an air fryer basket.
 Air fry at 400°F for about 15 minutes.
-Halfway though, toss the potatoes to ensure the other side gets crispy.
+Halfway through, toss the potatoes to ensure the other side gets crispy.